 Whole-haul sampling means that the entire unsorted catch passes by you at one point, and you are able to see and remove all bycatch organisms for counting and weighing later.
 Partial haul sampling is a variation of this method in which the observer samples a large portion of the catch and sorts it for bycatch.
 In a pure pollock fishery, catches will normally be whole or partial haul sampled, which allows for a larger sample.
 The danger is that accuracy may suffer.
-Weighed sampling is a method in which all organisms are counted and weighed.
+Weighed sampling is a method in which all organisms in the sample are weighed and are usually individually counted as well.
 Although it is an accurate method, is not as useful for large catches of pollock.